TomHuynhSG/RMIT-Casino-iOS/README.md

    </tr>
  </table>

-Note: RMIT Casino got features like background music, sound effects and haptic feedback (vibration) so  the best experience, it is recommended to play on an actual physical iPhone!
+Note: RMIT Casino got features like background music, sound effects and haptic feedback (vibration) so for the best experience, it is recommended to play on an actual physical iPhone!

 ## 🔧 Build Information
 - Xcode 13.4.1